logto-io/logto/.changeset/hungry-dodos-do.md

 ---
 "@logto/console": patch
 "@logto/phrases": patch
-"@logto/core": patch
 ---

-fix: api resource indicator must be a valid absolute uri.
+api resource indicator must be a valid absolute uri

+An invalid indicator will make Console crash without this check.

+Note: We don't mark it as a breaking change as the api behavior has not changed, only adding the check on Console.